-You may type and submit questions in the Chat Area Text Box or press Control-M and enter text in the Chat Area.
-You will not be able to see the question after you submit it but it will be viewable by the presenters.

-If you are connected via a mobile device you questions in the chat area within

-If you are listening by phone you will be instructed by the Operator on how to ask a question.

-Questions may also be emailed to webinars@ada-audio.org
+- You may type and submit questions in the Chat Area Text Box or press Control-M and enter text in the Chat Area.
+You will not be able to see the question after you submit it but it will be viewable by the presenters. - If you are connected via a mobile device you questions in the chat area within - questions in the that area within - If you are listening by phone you will be instructed by the Operator on how to ask a question. - Questions may also be emailed to webinars@ada-audio.o

-Please note: This webinar is being recorded and can be accessed on the ADA Audio Conference Series website at www.ada-audio.org within 24 hours after the conclusion of the session.
-The edited written transcript will be posted at this same site within 7 business days following the conclusion of the session.
+Please note: This webins: is being recorded and can be accessed on the ADA Audio Conference Series website at warm and audio no within 24 hours after the conclusion of thesission.
+The edited written transcript will be posted at this same site within 7 business days following the conclusion of thesession.